CamiloSinningUN/CellMIL/doc/source/installation.rst

 1. **NVIDIA GPU**: Ensure you have a CUDA-compatible NVIDIA GPU
 2. **CUDA Drivers**: Install the latest NVIDIA drivers
-3. **PyTorch with CUDA**: The environment file includes PyTorch with CUDA support
+3. **PyTorch with CUDA**: Install PyTorch with the correct CUDA version

 To verify GPU support: